 3. Sufficient finances

-Running a rescue takes money, and responsible rescues have sound, sustainable finances.
+Running a rescue takes money, and responsible horse rescues have sound, sustainable finances.
 These operations maintain an annual budget and adjust the budget yearly with the BOD’s approval.

 Top tier horse rescues receive funds from a variety of sources including grants while working to keep their expenses low.
 At all times the horses receive quality, consistent care.

 Williams adds that the financial responsibility is not left in the hands of just one or two people.
 She says good horse rescues employ checks and balances to make sure money is being spent appropriately.

 The person responsible for making deposits should be separate from the person responsible for writing checks.
 Someone other than the treasurer should review the financial records on a routine basis.
 Additionally, the horse rescue should include two people on every bank account.

 Some horse rescues have paid staff.
 Williams says the salaries should be appropriate for the responsibilities and location, but exorbitant salaries are a sign of problems.

-And an all-volunteer rescue may sound ideal at first glance, but how does the horse rescue operator feed themselves unless they are independently wealthy?
+An all-volunteer horse rescue may sound ideal at first glance.
+Although, how does the horse rescue operator feed themselves unless they are independently wealthy?